 Still, the report of slowing crypto partnership hints at a broader theme in the relationship between digital asset firms and the world of traditional finance.
 Earlier this year, Binance suspended US Dollar deposits via the SWIFT network citing issues with its banking partner Signature Bank.

-Last month, the US Securities and Exchange Commission (SEC) reached a settlement agreement with the crypto exchange Kraken, fining the firm US$30 million and ordering it to shutter its ‘staking’ products to customers in the US.
+Last month, the US Securities and Exchange Commission (SEC) reached a settlement agreement with the cryptocurrency exchange Kraken, fining the firm US$30 million and ordering it to shutter its ‘staking’ products to customers in the US.

 It was revealed days later that the SEC also plans to sue Paxos over its issuance of BUSD, with the regulator claiming that Binance’s USD stablecoin is actually an unregistered security.